ibm-cloud-docs/key-protect/FAQs.md

 {: support}

 {{site.data.keyword.keymanagementserviceshort}} supports a centralized access control system, governed by {{site.data.keyword.iamlong}}, to help you manage users and access for your encryption keys.
 If you are a security admin for your service, you can assign [Cloud IAM roles that correspond to the specific {{site.data.keyword.keymanagementserviceshort}} permissions](/docs/key-protect?topic=key-protect-manage-access#roles) you want to grant to members of your team.

+## What's the difference between the Reader and ReaderPlus roles?
+{: #reader-readerplus}
+{: faq}

+Both the Reader and ReaderPlus roles help you assign read-only access to {{site.data.keyword.keymanagementserviceshort}} resources.

+- As a Reader, you can browse a high-level view of keys and perform wrap and unwrap actions.
+Readers cannot access or modify key material.
+- As a ReaderPlus, you can browse a high-level view of keys, access key material for standard keys, and perform wrap and unwrap actions.
+The ReaderPlus role cannot modify key material.

 ## How do I monitor API calls to {{site.data.keyword.keymanagementserviceshort}}?
 {: faq}